Pass Museum Timmelsjoch – Werner Tscholl Architects

 Pass Museum, bird’s eye view, photo © Alexa Rainer

-The history of the place is that of alpine populations which share the same German dialect, a similar culture, and a common history dating back to Pre-Christian ages, yet that live in two different countries since the end of the World War I, when South Tyrol became part of the Kingdom of Italy; it is a story of brave mountaineers and of smugglers, of herders and of folk heroes like Andreas Hofer, the still-venerated leader of the 1809 Tyrolean Rebellion against Napoleon.
+The history of the place is that of alpine populations which share the same German dialect, a similar culture, and a common history dating back to Pre-Christian ages, yet that live in two different countries since the end of the World War I, when South Tyrol became part of the Kingdom of Italy; it is a story of brave mountaineers and smugglers, of herders and folk heroes like Andreas Hofer, the still-venerated leader of the 1809 Tyrolean Rebellion against Napoleon.

 Conceived to celebrate the 50th anniversary of the Timmelsjoch Alpine road and completed in June 2010, the museum was built exactly on the Austrian-Italian borderline, 2,509 meters (8,230 feet) above the sea level, and due to its 16-meter long cantilevered span, it has the entrance in Austria and the opposite panoramic window in Italy.

 A native German-speaking South Tyrolean architect, yet graduated at the University of Florence in 1981, Werner Tscholl is a true example of what a cross-cultural approach could produce; in this work he combined classic proportions with the sturdiness of a mountain rock, a faceted appearance which resembles that of the brownish roof of South Tyrolean churches with the antique concreteness of the opus caementicium.